Axion-Scalar Systems and Dynamical Distances: Introduction

 A tightly related issue is that the distance conjecture is formulated for adiabatic motion in moduli space, and in terms of the distance measured along a geodesic.
 Such a picture does not take into account dynamical aspects such as time-dependent backgrounds and/or field gradients, which will necessarily arise in presence of a scalar potential.
 Moreover, while the actual dynamical trajectories coincide with geodesics in the absence of a potential, it is not necessarily true when the latter is taken into account.
-In principle, this allows trans-planckian scalar field excursions without the light tower(s) predicted by the distance conjecture, if the distance of the geodesic connecting the two points is short enough.\footnote{In a case without an infinite distance limit, it was even claimed in \cite{Buratti:2018xjt} that infinitely extended paths might arise from winding axions in a Klebanov-Strassler throat.} A concrete goal of this work is to understand where similar phenomena may occur on trajectories flowing towards the boundary of moduli space.
+In principle, this allows trans-planckian scalar field excursions without the light tower(s) predicted by the distance conjecture, if the distance of the geodesic connecting the two points is short enough.\footnote{In \cite{Buratti:2018xjt}, it was claimed that infinitely extended paths might arise from an infinite distance limit involving winding axions in a Klebanov-Strassler throat.
+However, the example relies on a consistent truncation rather than a \emph{bona fide} EFT, and may be outside the scope of the conjecture. } A concrete goal of this work is to understand where similar phenomena may occur on trajectories flowing towards the boundary of moduli space.
 In particular, one might hope this could help to shed light on possible dynamical generalisations of the distance conjecture.

 This paper is structured as follows.
 Section \ref{sec:as} gives a general introduction to the low-energy dynamics of saxions and axions, and their relation to the distance conjecture in a dynamical setting.
 Section \ref{sec:Cosm_solutions} contains an in-depth classification of all the possible late-time, cosmological solutions for an axion-saxion pair with a hyperbolic field-space metric and an arbitrary polynomial potential.
 While the analysis itself is quite intricate, relying on various results from the dynamical systems theory, the results are summarised concisely in Section \ref{sec:phim}, together with a discussion of their physical significance and of relevant examples.
 Section \ref{F-theory_embedding} provides a detailed analysis of how the models that we have considered can be embedded in String Theory, and how they arise as asymptotic limits in F-theory compactifications.
 This includes a classification of all possible scalar potentials that can be realised asymptotically for a single, complex-structure modulus.
 Finally, we conclude in Section \ref{sec:con}.